johnbrandborg/cruds/README.md

 >>> data = catfact_ninja.read("fact")
 ```

+Interact with RESTful API using Create, Read, Update and Delete requests.
-Focus on using Python data types instead of worrying about serialisation.
+Focus on using Python data types instead of worrying about serialization.
-Authentication, timeouts, retries, and backoff are all built in and can be adjusted.
+Authentication, timeouts, retries, and rate limit back-off are all built in
+and can be adjusted.

 ### Installation